openaps/docs/docs/docs/Customize-Iterate/useful-mobile-apps.md

 ## IP address of rig

-In order to connect to your rig wirelessly, sometimes you'll need it's IP address.
+In order to connect to your rig wirelessly, sometimes you'll need its IP address.
 There's several places you can get your rig's IP address if you aren't currently logged in, including:

 * Papertrail through doing a search for `network` and reading the rig's private IP address
 * Logging into your home router, if rig is on your home network